ory/docs/docs/kratos/concepts/index.md

 While proprietary and bespoke middleware can protect APIs and Web endpoints, Ory Open Source provides a base solution for many use cases.
 For example, Ory Kratos integrates with Ory Oathkeeper, a Reverse Proxy solution.
-Defining Access Rules is as easy as writing a few lines of JSON / JSON5 / YAML!
+Defining Access Rules is as easy as writing some JSON / JSON5 / YAML!

 Please consult the [Quickstart documentation](../quickstart.mdx), for further information.